-Pearls, also known as the Queen of Gems.
-They're beautiful, right?
+Pearls, are known as the Queen of Gems.
 They're prized for their luster, shape and silky surface.
 They're renowned for their elegance, refinement, so called "religious virtue", and glamour.
 In Christianity, pearls are symbolized with wealth and perfection.
 But what causes a pearl?

 Depending on the site of formation, pearls can be either spherical or irregular.
 Spherical pearls are sized by diameter.
 Non-spherical pearls by length and width.

 Humans have long since been fascinated by pearls, and mollusks have produced them throughout evolutionary history.
 Romans thought they were frozen tears of the Gods, Greeks attributed them to lightning strikes at sea.
 They were commonly dedicated to Venus, Goddess of love & beauty.
 Alexander Severus, born in Africa and not to be confused with Severus Snape from Harry Potter, reportedly hung pearls in the ears of a status of Venus.

 ...but even scientists had it wrong, at times claiming they were essentially underdeveloped eggs, or a sign of disease.
 Throughout history, pearls have been used in medicine and cosmetics.
 They were thought to treat fever, headaches, relieve difficulty in breathing, heart attack, fainting fits, prevent against bleeding, jaundice, diarrhea and a host of other ailments.